heiklap/dawo/README.md

 - dawo_mill : Plan: processing commands orderly, all they in row, by given priorities.
 - dawo_src  File created by stagehand plugin app.
   Here it imports all other libraries and gathers some information about them.
-- equipment : material and name resources for Mission and Chore.
+- equipment : material and names of resources for Mission and Chore.
 - missions : Chunk of command-processing between app and chore.
 Caring Chores.
-  Missions keep and process data (clay) in certain area.
+  Missions keep and process data ( #clay) of their favorite area.
-- rumba.dart : Rumba classes .dance method keeps dawo's control-flow.
+- rumba.dart : Rumba classes .dance method runs here dawo's control-flow (once).
 - tools : Helper tools, sleep, stamps aso.